swfiua/gotu/docs/anpftu.rst

 usually used to calculate the distance of the source, usually expressed as redshift, with a Hubble-law.

+Once there is a ripple in space-time, that ripple moves at the speed of light, with amplitude reducing with distance.

 de Sitter Space
 ---------------